 Checklist for Montessori School VisitChoosing a school for your child’s education is one of the most important decisions you make.
 It’s critical that the school you choose is the right “fit” for your child and family.

 Before considering any school for your child, it is important that you first take inventory of your child’s needs and your expectations of a school.
-Then, when you are visiting a school and talking to the Director of Admissions and Enrollment or teaching faculty, you know what to look for and focus on relative to your family’s needs.
+Then, when you are visiting a school and talking to the Director of Admissions and Marketing or teaching faculty, you know what to look for and focus on relative to your family’s needs.

 Many parents choose a Montessori school without fully understanding the educational philosophy behind it.
 Dr. Maria Montessori, the Italian physician, created the Montessori system of education in 1907 based on her research and experience with young children who were not considered “acceptable” in conventional schools.
 Her “follow the child” philosophy is often misinterpreted to mean that children are allowed to do whatever they want in a classroom.
 In fact, children are allowed freedom within limits to develop to their full potential, guided by Montessori-trained teachers.